Percona-Lab/percona-docstreamer/readme.md

 Flags:
-      --docdb-user string   Source DocumentDB Username -h, --help                help for docMongoStream
+      --docdb-user string   Source DocumentDB Username -h, --help                help for docStreamer
       --mongo-user string   Target MongoDB Username

-Use "docMongoStream [command] --help" for more information about a command.
+Use "docStreamer [command] --help" for more information about a command.
 ```

 ### Customization

-docMongoStream can fully synchronize the source and destination clusters, and it also allows you to configure some aspects of the migration through its config.yaml file.
+Percona docStreamer can fully synchronize the source and destination clusters, and it also allows you to configure some aspects of the migration through its config.yaml file.

 1. Exclude databases